Interpreters

 For Allied Health Professionals

-Allied health professionals in private practice delivering services to patients within approved Local Government Areas can now access the Free Interpreting Service.
+Allied health professionals in private practice delivering services to patients within approved Local Government Areas can now access the Free Interpreting Services (FIS) for allied health professionals.

 Eligibility